WDverse/ReadMe-Generator/README.md

   ## Usage

   To use this application, ensure you are in the "Main" directory by coping the path to "Main" and changing to directory.
-Run
+Run:
   ```
   node index.js
    ```